 Why integration matters

-Many people assume that recognising a pattern is enough to stop repeating it.
-Unfortunately, our brains do not work that way.
-Most of our daily behaviour runs on habits and automatic responses rather than conscious decisions.
-Unless we deliberately replace an old response with a new one, we usually drift back towards what feels familiar.
+Many people assume that recognizing a pattern is enough to stop repeating it.
+Unfortunately, most of our daily behaviour runs on habits and automatic responses rather than conscious decisions, so just recognizing a pattern won't work.
+Unless we deliberately replace an old response with a new one, we usually drift back towards what feels familiar because knowing what you want is only part of the process.
+Deciding exactly when and how you will act makes success much more likely.

 That is why simply saying, "I need better boundaries" rarely changes anything but saying, "If someone asks me to take on extra work after 4 p.m., I will tell them I need to check my workload first." creates a completely different outcome.